lanaash/Mikrotik/README.md

 Collection of day to day CLI commands

-Configuration factory reset
+## Configuration factory reset
-Careful you don't boot into CAPSMAN mode
+Which LED to watch and for how long

 ## Linux guest on Mikrotik